 \subsection{Representation of event streams}

 We use several event stream datasets recorded by event cameras to assess our models~\cite{amir2017low, vasudevan2022sl, serrano2015poker}.
-As a biological-inspired sensor, an event camera responds to light intensity changes at each pixel of the sensor with high temporal resolution, low energy computation and high dynamic range~\cite{serrano2013128, vasudevan2020introduction}.
+As a biological-inspired sensor, an event camera responds to light intensity changes in each sensor pixel with high temporal resolution, low energy consumption and high dynamic range~\cite{serrano2013128, vasudevan2020introduction}.
 For event streams, information is encoded with sparsely asynchronous spatiotemporal events.
-To improve the information representation of event streams, one mainstream approach is to split event-based data into different slices and convert them into frame-based data.
-Despite such a frame-based representation discarding sparsity of asynchronous events, it considerably reduces the difficulty of the learning process.
-Due to relatively high signal-to-noise ratio, the frame-based representation has been widely used for the processing of event streams~\cite{lee2016training, wu2022brain, fang2021incorporating, wu2021liaf, yao2021temporal, zheng2021going, he2020comparing, kugele2020efficient}.
+To improve the information representation of event streams, one mainstream approach is to split event-based data into different slices and convert these data into the frame-based form.
+Although frame-based representation discards the sparsity of asynchronous events, this approach considerably reduces the difficulty of the learning process.
+Due to the relatively high signal-to-noise ratio, the frame-based representation has been widely used to process event streams~\cite{lee2016training, wu2022brain, fang2021incorporating, wu2021liaf, yao2021temporal, zheng2021going, he2020comparing, kugele2020efficient}.
 Furthermore, several data augmentation strategies have been recently proposed as a new approach to enhance the representation ability of sparse events.
 Typical examples are EventMix~\cite{shen2022eventmix} and EventDrop~\cite{gu2021eventdrop}.
-However, for a fair comparison with other SOTA results on SNN models, we employ the frame-based representation for event streams and do not consider any data augmentation strategy in this work.
+However, for a fair comparison with other SOTA results based on SNN models, we employ the frame-based representation for event streams and do not consider any data augmentation strategies in this work.